 Liability and Force Majeure

-9.1 Subject to the United States’ authority under the Helium Act, as amended by the Helium Stewardship Act enacted on October 2, 2013, and any other applicable law, prior to the Conveyance the United States shall be responsible for the safe storage of Person’s Primary and Secondary Private Helium, and the United States agrees to tender for delivery prior to the Conveyance as much of Person’s Primary Private Helium and if all of Person’s Primary Helium is delivered and the system is not under allocation, the United States also agrees to tender for delivery as much of Person’s Secondary Helium, subject to the limitations of the Federal Helium System.
+9.1 Subject to the United States’ authority under the Helium Act, as amended by the Helium Stewardship Act enacted on October 2, 2013, and any other applicable law, prior to the Conveyance the United States shall be responsible for the safe storage of Person’s Primary Private Helium, and the United States agrees to tender for delivery prior to the Conveyance as much of Person’s Primary Private Helium, subject to the limitations of the Federal Helium System.
 Provided, however, that the United States shall have no liability to Person for any loss or damage to Person’s volume of helium as a result of Force Majeure while such helium is in the possession of United States.

-9.2 The Parties further understand, acknowledge, and agree that the United States shall not be liable for safe storage or delivery of Primary or Secondary Private Helium remaining in the Federal Helium System after the Government’s Assignment and Conveyance to Purchaser.
-Subject to the terms of this Contract, after the Conveyance, the Purchaser, its successors, and assigns, shall assume and be fully responsible for the safe storage of Person’s volume of Primary Private Helium remaining in the Helium System under this Contract and tender for delivery all of Person’s Primary Private Helium remaining under this Contract at the rates assigned by this Contract.
-Provided however, that the Purchaser, its successors, and assigns, shall have no liability to Person for any loss or damage to Person’s volume of Primary or Secondary Private Helium as a result of Force Majeure while such helium is in possession of Purchaser.
+9.2 The Parties further understand, acknowledge, and agree that the United States shall not be liable for safe storage or delivery of Primary Private Helium remaining in the Federal Helium System after the Government’s Assignment and Conveyance to Real Property Purchaser.
+Subject to the terms of this Contract, after the Conveyance, the Real Property Purchaser, its successors, and assigns, shall assume and be fully responsible for the safe storage of Person’s volume of Primary Private Helium remaining in the Helium System under this Contract and tender for delivery all of Person’s Primary Private Helium remaining under this Contract at the rates assigned by this Contract.
+Provided however, that the Real Property Purchaser, its successors, and assigns, shall have no liability to Person for any loss or damage to Person’s volume of Primary or Secondary Private Helium as a result of Force Majeure while such helium is in possession of Real Property Purchaser.

 9.3 In the event of either Party being rendered unable, in whole or in part, to carry out any non-monetary obligation under this Contract as a result of force majeure, upon such Party giving notice in writing to the other Party as soon as possible after the occurrence of the force majeure event describing the particulars of the event, the obligations of the Party giving notice that are affected by the force majeure event will be suspended.
-For purposes of this specific clause, Purchaser, its successors, and assigns, is included within the term “Party”.
+For purposes of this specific clause, Real Property Purchaser, its successors, and assigns, is included within the term “Party.”

 (a) Such suspension will continue for the duration of the Party’s inability to carry out the obligation, but for no longer period.